ydm/django-cart2/README.md

 ```

 ####Template tags
-There is a simple template tag you can use to check the quantity of a
+There are few template tags that help you:

-product (given you have just the product object at hand).
+1. Get the quantity of a product (given you have just the product object
+at hand).
 ```html
 {% load carttags %}
 <h1>{{ product }}</h1>